Tovah Feldshuh: Personal life

 Feldshuh married New York attorney Andrew Harris Levy in 1977.
 Actress Ruth Gordon was her maid of honor.
 They have a son, Garson, an economist and graduate of Harvard and Oxford universities; and a daughter, Amanda, who graduated from the Massachusetts Institute of Technology.
 When Amanda married in 2014, Feldshuh gave her the advice, "You know how to have a successful marriage?
 Shut one eye, and don't leave.
 Some of it's fun and some of it isn't.
 It can be challenging, but you do not leave the field of play."
-Her nephew Noah Feldshuh is a member of alternative rock band X Ambassadors.
+Her nephew Noah Feldshuh is a former member of alternative rock band X Ambassadors, having left the band after an indefinite hiatus beginning in 2016.

 She lives on the Upper West Side of Manhattan.

 For her charity work, she is the recipient of the Eleanor Roosevelt Humanities Award, Hadassah's Myrtle Wreath, and the Israel Peace Medal.
 The National Foundation for Jewish Culture honored her with the 2002 Jewish Image Award and the Performing Arts award in 2006.

 When doing research for her role as Irene Gut Opdyke in the play Irena's Vow, Feldshuh traveled to Borshchiv, Ukraine, and discovered that her own ancestor, Moishe Feldshuh, had lived there in the early 20th century.

 In March 2015, Feldshuh hiked Mount Kilimanjaro with her son.
 She explained to Variety she was inspired after the 2014 death of her mother at age 103, and her own athletic role in Pippin, in which she had to swing on a trapeze.
 "I really do feel we're only in this body once," she said.
 "I just want enough money to buy experience.
 I can forgo a dress, but the idea of taking a trip and trekking Mt.
 Kilimanjaro, or going on the Trans-Siberian railroad, or tracking lemurs in Madagascar — these things are very exciting to me.
 To see the world until I leave my own body.
 It's now or not at all."